frederic-perez/AmE-dictionary/data/dictionary.md

 __matsuri__
 __matt__
 __matte__
+__Mattel__ _n_ A relatively rare last name.
+It is most commonly found in France, according to one source.
 __matter-of-fact__ _adj_ :two::hammer:
 __matter-of-factly__ _adv_ :three::hammer:
 __mattock__ _n_ :three: A kind of pick that is used for digging; has a flat blade set at right angles to the handle.